szk2s/my-max-patchers/README.md

 # SatoshiSuzuki
 My Max Patchers and Max for Live Devices for Composition and Sound Design.
 CAC is abbriviation for Computer-Aided-Composition.
 Some Patchers need "Bach" Library.
+(Bach can be installed to your MAX with Package Manager)